openvinotoolkit/training_extensions/misc/pytorch_toolkit/chest_xray_screening/README.md

 **Mean AUROC score:** 0.5531

-The network when trained and evaluated using the CheXpert dataset with same alpha, beta, and phi values (given below) was able to classify with a **Mean AUROC score of 0.7877**
+The network when trained and evaluated using the CheXpert dataset with same alpha, beta, and phi values (given below) was able to classify with a **Mean AUROC score:** 0.7877
 | Variable | Value |
 | -- | -- |
 | α | 1.833 |